Meaning of Life – Your Step By Step Guide

 The following articles discuss ethics and values.
-They appear here because they touch upon intensely personal issues: Social conscience, that is, empathy for others.
-Suicide and personal freedom.
-And what happens when “selfhood” battles dementia:
+They appear here because they touch upon intensely personal issues: social conscience; selfhood; sanity and dementia; and life and death.

 I hope you have found this discussion useful in constructing and in reflecting on your own Meaning of Life philosophy.
-I welcome your comments and suggestions to improve and extend these ideas.
+I welcome your comments and suggestions to improve and extend these ideas (send me a note on the Contact page).
 To see more great blogs, sign up here: